01alex/FEUP-SDIS/README.md

 ## Purpose of the Application

-The group proposes to develop a secret Dropbox allocated in FEUP.
-The idea is to have an hidden router somewhere at feup with and use it to create a server hosting our box.

-The application will behave like the original Dropbox, a service for file hosting.
+The group proposes to develop a distributed service web appplication, also available on mobile, which should behave similarly to a Dropbox, a service for file hosting.

-The application will have two main **stack screens** (the same page layout for several screens/app interface): the folder screen where the contents are displayed and the *file menu* with several subprotocols as **UPLOAD**, **DELETE** file or **CREATE**, **DELETE** Folder.
+The application should allow any (eventually authenticated) user to access it and perform actions suchs as **upload** and **delete files** and **create** and **delete folders** and also **download content**.

 ## Main Features